-118. Reclamation recommended that Grant PUD develop and implement a recreation plan on 1,874.8 acres of Reclamation-administered lands within the project boundary to protect terrestrial resources at Sand Hollow-North, in the vicinity of Wanapum dam, and along Crab Creek.
-A provision of Reclamation's recommended plan would exclude offroad vehicle use in these areas to minimize the effects of recreational use on the environmental and cultural resources.

-119. In the EIS, staff adopted, in part, Reclamation's recommendation for the licensee to develop and implement a recreation plan on these Reclamation-administered lands.133 However, a separate recreation plan is not necessary because Grant PUD is required to implement a Priest Rapids Recreation Resource Management Plan (Article 418) that would take into account the Reclamation-administered lands.
-A provision of this plan is to exclude off-road vehicle use in these areas.

-120. BLM recommended that the licensee monitor recreation use on an estimated 749 acres of BLM-administered lands that are located within the project boundary.
-In the EIS, staff determined that this recommendation was reasonable due to the potential for increased recreational use at the project.134 Grant PUD will monitor recreation use at the Priest Rapids Project, which includes BLM land within the boundary, every 6 years through the filing of a licensed hydropower development recreation report (FERC Form 80), required by section 8 of the Commission's regulations.135 of a Commission license and is not required to fulfill the project's purposes.136 In general, the Commission is concerned with protecting resources and having specific enforceable provisions towards that end rather than requiring a licensee to provide funding for agency personnel.137 Nevertheless, we do not object to a licensee entering into any off-license agreement with an entity.
+- 119. Reclamation recommended that Grant PUD develop and implement a recreation plan on 1,874.8 acres of Reclamation-administered lands within the project boundary to protect terrestrial resources at Sand Hollow-North, in the vicinity of Wanapum dam, and along Crab Creek.
+A provision of Reclamation's recommended plan would exclude offroad vehicle use in these areas to minimize the effects of recreational use on the environmental and cultural resources. - 120.
+In the EIS, staff adopted, in part, Reclamation's recommendation for the licensee to develop and implement a recreation plan on these Reclamation-administered lands.
+133 However, a separate recreation plan is not necessary because Grant PUD is required to implement a Priest Rapids Recreation Resource Management Plan (Article 418) that would take into account the Reclamation-administered lands.
+A provision of this plan is to exclude off-road vehicle use in these areas. - 121.
+BLM recommended that the licensee monitor recreation use on an estimated 749 acres of BLM-administered lands that are located within the project boundary.
+In the EIS, staff determined that this recommendation was reasonable due to the potential for increased recreational use at the project.
+Grant PUD will monitor recreation use at the Priest Rapids Project, which includes BLM land within the boundary, every 6 years through the filing of a licensed hydropower development recreation report (FERC Form 80), required by section 8 of the Commission's regulations.
+135 - 122.
+Staff does not adopt some measures at the recreation sites because sufficient measures at the project are required in this license to satisfy project purposes.
+Although Grant PUD proposes to provide funds for agency personnel to perform certain duties, staff found that providing such funds is not the responsibility of a licensee in the context of a Commission license and is not required to fulfill the project's purposes.
+136 In general, the Commission is concerned with protecting resources and having specific enforceable provisions towards that end rather than requiring a licensee to provide funding for agency personnel.
+137 Nevertheless, we do not object to a licensee entering into any off-license agreement with an entity.